 If you are looking for an expressive, easy and impressive penguin art project, look no further!
 These adorable penguins are quite easy to complete in two, 40-minute sessions and use simple art supplies.
 I’ve seen so many adorable penguin art projects, but my favorite are these.
 Thank you Mountain Color!

-I asked the children to create a colorful background for the penguins but didn’t give them any guidelines other than they could use as many or a little paint colors as they liked.
-In my demonstration, I used all the paint colors and paint horizontal stripes, so many children copied me, but many children created dots, patterns, full colors, etc.
+I asked the children to create a colorful background for the penguins but didn’t give them any guidelines other than they could use as many or as little paint colors as they liked.
+In my demonstration, I used all the paint colors and painted horizontal stripes.
+So many children copied me, but many children created dots, patterns, full colors, etc.

 To make the penguin, I gave each student a piece of black and white sulphite paper.
 I showed the children how to make a large letter “U” on the back of the black paper.
 I cut it out and made a smaller letter “U” on the white paper.
 Cut out the white paper and place white paper on black paper.

 On the second day of this lesson, the children drew an iceberg on white sulphite paper using a blue chalk pastel.
 They cut the iceberg out and glued it to the colorful background.
 Once the iceberg is in place, the penguin can find it’s home on the iceberg.

-Now comes the truly FUN part: decorating!
+Now comes the truly FUN part, decorating!

 It’s so rewarding to walk around the art room and see busy little hands and happy faces.
-I couldn’t believe (honestly) that the children were able to complete this project in time, but they did.
+I couldn’t believe (honestly) that the children were able to compete this project in time, but they did.
 After thinking about it, I decided that because the skills required were not too challenging and because the project was quite simple to start and fun to finish, the children never lost concentration.

-I hope you give this one a try…it’s a keeper!!!
+I hope you give this one a try…it’s a keeper!
 Aren’t my first graders an artistic bunch?